anhphuongnguyenquynh/finance-news-text-classification/README.md

-# 📊 Financial AI Tool
+# 📊 Text classification for finance domain

 An AI-powered toolkit for the **financial domain**, providing extensible features for data-driven decision support.